The State of Florida Issues Tropical Storm Elsa Updates

 Governor Ron DeSantis is in constant communication with Florida Division of Emergency Management (FDEM) Director Kevin Guthrie as the State of Florida continues to monitor and respond to the threat of Tropical Storm Elsa.

-Tropical Storm Warnings are currently in effect for the following 12 Florida Gulf Coast counties: Charlotte, Citrus, Collier, Hernando, Hillsborough, Lee, Levy, Manatee, Monroe, Pasco, Pinellas and Sarasota counties.
+Tropical Storm Warnings are currently in effect for the following 28 counties: Alachua, Baker, Bradford, Charlotte, Citrus, Collier, Columbia, Dixie, Gilchrist, Hamilton, Hernando, Hillsborough, Jefferson, Lafayette, Lee, Levy, Manatee, Madison, Marion, Monroe, Pasco, Pinellas, Sarasota, Sumter, Suwannee, Taylor, Union and Wakulla counties.

 State preparation and response efforts for Tropical Storm Elsa include: